klsoundarya/mindspark/README.md

 ### Acknowledgements

 - I want to express my gratitude to my Code Institute mentor, [Dick Vlaanderen](https://github.com/dickvla), for his invaluable support, encouragement, and feedback throughout this project.
-- I would like to thank my Cohort Facilitator, [lewis](https://github.com/LewisMDillon), for guidance and support, providing us with the relevant learning materials,
+- I would like to thank my Cohort Facilitator, [lewis](https://github.com/LewisMDillon) and [amy] for guidance and support, providing us with the relevant learning materials,
 - I would like to thank my fellow teammates to be sharing their knowledge and
 - I personally want to thank my partner for his critique review and unwavering support, belief, and feedback.